Correlation Filters for Unmanned Aerial Vehicle-Based Aerial Tracking: A Review and Experimental Evaluation

 \subsubsection{Generative method}

 The main idea of the generative method is to learn a feature template from the target area in the first frame and find the most similar and matching area to the template appearance in the search region of the subsequent frames as the tracking result.
 As is known, most of the early object tracking methods belong to the generative method.
 For instance, B. D. Lucas and T. Kanade \emph{et al.} \cite{lucas1981IJCAI} proposed holistic templates which are based on raw intensity values.
 In order to cope with appearance changes, subspace-based tracking methods emerged \cite{degroat1992TSP,Yang1995TSP,badeau2005TSP}.
-As a well-known branch in the generative method, numerous tracking approaches based on sparse representation have also grabbed researchers' eyes \cite{lan2015TIP,Mei2011TPAMI,bai2012PR}.
+As a well-known branch in the generative method, numerous tracking approaches based on sparse representation have also grabbed researchers' eyes \cite{lan2015TIP,Mei2011TPAMI,bai2012PR,Lu2012CVPR}.
 Nevertheless, the weaknesses of generative methods are obvious.
 The first is that a large number of training samples require abundant computation resources, which makes it difficult to meet real-time requirements onboard UAV.
 Then, traditional generative approaches have neglected the background information, which may help ensure more robust tracking.
-Thirdly, the generative methods usually suppose the appearance of the object won't undergo large changes in a period, which frequently happens in UAV tracking scenes.
+Thirdly, the generative methods usually suppose the appearance of the object won't undergo large changes in a period, while appearance variation frequently happens in UAV tracking scenes.
 Recently, the discriminative method has become the mainstream of the visual tracking community.